lucasgdb/useful-dev-tools/chrome-extensions.md

 [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) | The most beautiful and customizable JSON/JSONP highlighter that your eyes have ever seen.
 [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) | Validate and view JSON documents.
 [Loom](https://chrome.google.com/webstore/detail/loom-for-chrome/liecbddmkiiihnedobmlmillhodjkdmb) |With Loom, you can record your screen, voice, and face to create an instantly shareable video in less time than it would take to type an email.
+[MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn) | Software cryptocurrency wallet used to interact with the Ethereum blockchain.
 [Muzli](https://chrome.google.com/webstore/detail/muzli-2-stay-inspired/glcipcfhmopcgidicgdociohdoicpdfc) | The freshest links about design and interactive, from around the web.
 A designer's must!
 [Octotree Chrome Extension](https://www.octotree.io/) |  Octotree is loaded with features that make GitHub code review and exploration awesome.
 Make your GitHub Dark-Mode.
 [React DevTools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) | Extension to add react developer tools to Google chrome.